PRishabhKumar/CareerMitra/README.md

 - Node.js (v18+)
 - MongoDB (Local or Atlas URL)
 - Valid API Keys (Gemini, Cloudinary)
+- **MikTex**: You MUST install MikTex for local PDF compilation.
+This ensures fastest responses and no API costs.

 ### 1. Clone the Repository